 Kamiki plays Seki Daisuke, a normal teenager who is dealing with typical puberty issues both physically (like acne and bad hair days) and emotionally (like having a crush on classmate, Tezuka Hiromi).
 His plan to express his romantic feelings for Hiromi is completely hindered by a big accident that sends their school bus to a cliff — and Daisuke straight to Buddhist hell!
 He wakes up in the underworld and meets Killer K.

-Daisuke hears that by proving his worth to the monstrous guardian Principal Enma, he can appeal his case and request for reincarnation.
+He hears that by proving his worth to the monstrous guardian Principal Enma, he can appeal his case and request for reincarnation.
 However, there is a huge time difference between the two worlds.
 Seven days in hell is equivalent to 10 years on earth.
 Will Daisuke be able to recognize a grown-up Hiromi?
 Also, a reincarnated soul does not go back to his original form.
 Usually, he’d be reborn as a member of a different species.
-There is only a handful of souls who were reborn as human beings again.
-They did it by winning the Hell Rock Battle Royale.
+Only a handful of souls were reborn as human beings and they did it by winning the Hell Rock Battle Royale.
 Together with Hellz’ frontman Killer K, drummer Cozy, and bassist Jako, Daisuke tries out for this epic rock band competition at the inferno as he goes to great lengths to return to the world of mortals.

 Daisuke also learns about Killer K’s life on earth.
 Unlike him, Killer K has already turned into a full-blown horned demon, incapable of going back to earth in any way.
 So Daisuke made it his (after)life mission to deliver a message to the loved ones Killer K has left behind.

 This doesn’t even cover half of the madness that goes on in the film but to write more of what happened is giving too much away.